Ashkenazi Jews: Ashkenazic liturgy

 The term Ashkenazi also refers to the Nusach Ashkenaz, the liturgical tradition used by Ashkenazi Jews in their siddur (prayer book).
 A nusach is defined by a liturgical tradition's choice of prayers, the order of prayers, the text of prayers, and melodies used in the singing of prayers.
 Two other major forms of nusach among Ashkenazic Jews are Nusach Sefard (not to be confused with the Sephardic ritual), which is the general Polish Hasidic nusach, and Nusach Ari, used by those in Chabad.

-Relations with Sephardim

-Relations between Ashkenazim and Sephardim have at times been tense and clouded by arrogance, snobbery, and claims of racial superiority with both sides claiming the inferiority of the other, based upon such features as physical traits and culture.

-North African Sephardim and Berber Jews were often looked down upon by Ashkenazim as second-class citizens during the first decade after the creation of Israel.
-This has led to protest movements such as the Israeli Black Panthers led by Saadia Marciano, a Moroccan Jew.
-Research in 2010 revealed a genetic common ancestry of all Jewish populations.
-In some instances, Ashkenazi communities have accepted significant numbers of Sephardi newcomers, sometimes resulting in intermarriage and the possible merging between the two communities.